Who knows where the town called Sandomierz is?

 What is Sandomierz famous for?

-Few years ago town became popular because of TV series shooted in here.
+Few years ago town became popular because of TV series shot in here.
 It has very high product placement, so that touristic movement increased dramatically!
 Series called “Ojciec Mateusz” (Father Mateo) is a polish version of Italian “Don Mateo”.
 It is story about the priest working as a detective.
-As I mentioned before Town was always important religios center, and currently it still is…
+As I mentioned before Town was always important religious center, and currently it still is…

 Region is the biggest source of apples in Poland.
-I highly recommend to visit the town in the late spring to see all the apple trees blooming.
+I highly recommend visiting the town in the late spring to see all the apple trees blooming.
 View like from a fairy tale!
-Summer season is also too crowded since town is small and tourists are way to much nowadays.
+Summer season is also too crowded since town is small and tourists are way too much nowadays.
 Under those circumstances spring and autumn are best times to come to Sandomierz.